 Co-stars in 14 films

-Spring Byington, Gene Lockhart, Irving Bacon, Ann Doran, Regis Toomey, J. Farrell MacDonald and Warren Hymer are only some of the familiar faces whose presence and talent enhance the characters and story we are drawn into by a master cinematic storyteller.
+Spring Byington, Gene Lockhart, Irving Bacon, Ann Doran, Regis Toomey, J. Farrell MacDonald and Warren Hymer are only some of the familiar faces whose presence and talent enhance the characters and story we are drawn into by master cinematic storytellers.

 Meet John Doe was a difficult story to film and several endings were made.
 Even the one eventually used was not entirely satisfactory to Frank Capra, or often to critics and audiences.
 Some object to the religious metaphor in the screenplay.
 Personally, I find the connection an apt one because it is at the Christmas season that we reflect on our place and duty in the universe.
 For thousands of years many return to that familiar story of love and redemption through a great sacrifice.
 Meet John Doe is flawed because it doesn't have all the answers, but it is perfect because it asks the questions.

-TCM is screening Meet John Doe on Saturday, December 16th at 1:45 PM as part of their Christmas film line-up giving tis darkly optimistic film has a proper place in the seasonal offerings.
+TCM is screening Meet John Doe on Saturday, December 16th at 1:45 PM as part of their Christmas film line-up giving this darkly optimistic film a proper place in the seasonal offerings.